Common Types of Plumbing Services

 Reputation and Reviews

 Before signing a contract with a plumber, ask to see their license from the local Olathe government and proof of business insurance.
-You want to ensure anyone who works on your home is properly credentialed.
-You should also look at reviews to learn whether past customers have been satisfied with the plumber's work.
+It's important that anyone who works on your home is properly credentialed.
+You should also look at reviews to hear whether past customers have been satisfied with the plumber's work.

 Services Offered